jcsargis00/bikesharing/README.md

 #
 ![convert datatype](https://github.com/jcsargis00/bikesharing/blob/main/images/datatypes.PNG)
 #
-### The correct time format for tripduration is shown below
+### The correct time format for trip duration is shown below
 #
 ![trip new format](https://github.com/jcsargis00/bikesharing/blob/main/images/tripdurationconvert.PNG)
 ### The dataframe was exported as a new file without the index column using the command below: